pedrodelg/hotel/README.md

 ```text
 PUT /api/update-reservation
 ```
-* Description: Uses to update the reservation
+* Description: Used to update the reservation

 ```text
 GET /api/checkRoomAvailability
 ```
 * Description: Used to check available dates for reservation

-#### For more information you can check the swagger documentation in following link
+#### For more information you can check the swagger documentation in following link:

 ```text
 http://localhost:8080/swagger-ui/index.html